burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.2_coordinate_systems_fields/2.2.1_gradient/gradient/README.rst

 Summary
 =======

-In just 18 minutes, you've learned the fundamentals of gradient creation:
+In this exercise, you learned the fundamentals of gradient creation:

 **Key takeaways:**